purduesigbots/pros-docs/content/known-issues.md

 ## Terminal doesn't show up! {#terminal-update}
 After updating Atom to a new minor version, some packages (including `platformio-ide-terminal`) will not work until they have been rebuilt for the new Atom version.
 Symptoms include missing terminal buttons and an inability to open the terminal manually using `PROS:Toggle-Terminal`.

 If these symptoms apply, check if there is a red bug icon in the right-hand corner of the bottom status bar.
 If so, click this icon, and you will be prompted to rebuild any broken packages.
+For more information, see [this section of the Atom flight manual](http://flight-manual.atom.io/hacking-atom/sections/debugging/#check-for-incompatible-packages).